Assist organizations of artistic merit in fulfilling their missions by providing funds to maintain their stability and encourage their advancement.

 - The Commission staff reviews each application for completeness and eligibility.
 Incomplete or ineligible applications will not be reviewed and will be returned to the applicant with an explanation.

-- Copies of the applications are sent to the members of the statewide panel.
+- Copies of the applications are sent to the members of the regional panel.

 - The panelists independently review each application prior to the panel meeting.